stdlib-js/stdlib/CONTRIBUTING.md

 #### Step 8: Pull Request

 Once your contribution is ready to be incorporated in the `upstream` repository, open a [pull request][github-pull-request] against the `develop` branch.
-One ore more project contributors will review the contribution, provide feedback, and potentially request changes.
+One or more project contributors will review the contribution, provide feedback, and potentially request changes.

 > Receiving feedback is the most **important**, and often the most **valuable**, part of the submission process.
 Don't get disheartened!